MILL5/FinnHub.Core/README.md

 # FinnHub.Core
 This is a .NET class library for the FinnHub APIs for use with .NET Standard, .NET Core, and the new .NET 5.0.
+We will be supporting the premium features of the FinnHub API in edition to the standard features (i.e. free).

 **To Use:**